nciemniak/molly-simon-site/content/research/index.md

       curricula to pair with online citizen science projects.
 Much of Isaac’s research focuses on the intersection of natural and human systems.
-He tries to leverage natural history, social factors, and modern analytical techniques to learn about global change as well as communicate complex ideas to the general public in an approachable way.
-In addition to his work with Dr. Simon, he is also a trail guide and an AAUS certified diver with contributions to many long term academic and citizen science field monitoring projects.
+He tries to leverage natural history, social factors, and modern analytical techniques to learn about global change.
+In addition to his work with Dr.
+      Simon, he is also a trail guide and an AAUS certified diver with contributions to many long term academic and citizen science field monitoring projects.
     photo: /uploads/1517462038011.jpg
 ---